Click here for: Brasscheck TV - The current video siteClick here for: The archival text-only site (1997-2002)

 It preceded The Charlotte Observer's Jonathan Dube's Hurricane Bonnie blog, often credited as the first blog to focus on a news story, by a full year.

 The original focus of the site was local news reporting and since McCarthy lived in San Francisco at the time, he focused on San Francisco stories.
 One of the stories he covered was the fraudulent activity surrounding the June 1997 49er stadium bond election.
 In 1999, he expanded his scope to cover international stories most notably the U.S.-led NATO attack on the civilians in the former Yugoslavia.
+In 2022, he published a book based on the website's contents "78 Days of Terror."

 In 2005, when it became simple to post and stream video from the Internet, he began adding video content to the site and Brasscheck was a leader in the now common practice of combining video with news stories.